Skip to content

 Overall Architecture

-GNVC-VD processes an input video \(V \in \mathbb{R}^{(1+T) \times H \times W \times 3}\) as follows: (1) A 3D causal VAE encoder \(\mathcal{E}\) (from Wan2.1) encodes the video into a spatiotemporal latent sequence \(\boldsymbol{x}_1 = \{l_t\}_{t=1}^{1+T/4}\); (2) a contextual transform coding module compresses the latents and generates a bitstream; (3) a VideoDiT-based flow-matching latent refinement module applies sequence-level generative denoising to the decoded latent sequence; (4) a 3D causal decoder \(\mathcal{D}\) reconstructs the video.
-The pipeline tightly couples transform coding compression with diffusion-based generative refinement.
+GNVC-VD processes an input video \(V \in \mathbb{R}^{(1+T) \times H \times W \times 3}\) as follows: (1) A 3D causal VAE encoder \(\mathcal{E}\) (from Wan2.1) encodes the video into a spatio-temporal latent sequence \(\boldsymbol{x}_1 = \{l_t\}_{t=1}^{1+T/4}\); (2) A contextual latent codec employs temporal conditional coding to compress the latent sequence into a motion-aware compact bitstream; (3) A VideoDiT-based flow-matching latent refinement module performs sequence-level generative denoising starting from the decoded (degraded) latents, where a compression-aware conditional adapter injects compression-domain context into the DiT to guide the correction of artifacts; (4) A 3D causal decoder \(\mathcal{D}\) reconstructs the video.
+The entire pipeline tightly couples transform coding compression with diffusion generative refinement.

 Key Designs

-1. Contextual Latent Codec:
+1. Contextual Latent Codec: Compressing latents into motion-aware bitstreams via temporal conditioning

 Loss & Training

-A two-stage training strategy is employed:
+A two-stage training strategy is adopted:

-• Stage I — Latent-Level Alignment: \(\mathcal{L}_{\text{latent}} = R(\hat{y}) + \lambda_r \|\tilde{\boldsymbol{x}}_1 - \boldsymbol{x}_1\|_2^2 + \mathcal{L}_{\text{CFM}}\), where \(\mathcal{L}_{\text{CFM}}\) is the conditional flow matching loss.
-This ensures that refined latents are consistent with ground-truth latents on the diffusion manifold.
+• Stage I: Latent-level alignment: \(\mathcal{L}_{\text{latent}} = R(\hat{y}) + \lambda_r \|\tilde{\boldsymbol{x}}_1 - \boldsymbol{x}_1\|_2^2 + \mathcal{L}_{\text{CFM}}\), where \(\mathcal{L}_{\text{CFM}}\) is the conditional flow matching loss.
+This ensures refined latents are consistent with ground truth latents on the diffusion manifold.

-• Stage II — Pixel-Level Fine-Tuning: \(\mathcal{L}_{\text{pixel}} = R(\hat{y}) + \lambda_r(\|V - \tilde{V}\|_2^2 + \lambda_{\text{lpips}}\mathcal{L}_{\text{LPIPS}}(V,\tilde{V}) + \|\boldsymbol{x}_c - \boldsymbol{x}_1\|_2^2 + \|\tilde{\boldsymbol{x}}_1 - \boldsymbol{x}_1\|_2^2)\), incorporating LPIPS perceptual loss for end-to-end pixel-domain optimization.
+• Stage II: Pixel-level fine-tuning: \(\mathcal{L}_{\text{pixel}} = R(\hat{y}) + \lambda_r(\|V - \tilde{V}\|_2^2 + \lambda_{\text{lpips}}\mathcal{L}_{\text{LPIPS}}(V,\tilde{V}) + \|\boldsymbol{x}_c - \boldsymbol{x}_1\|_2^2 + \|\tilde{\boldsymbol{x}}_1 - \boldsymbol{x}_1\|_2^2)\), incorporating LPIPS perceptual loss for end-to-end pixel-domain optimization.

 Key Experimental Results